 READ – We’ve Seen Enough White Gaze.
 Let’s See It Through Our Own Eyes

 We’re stereotyped and typecast, categorised and romanticised by the hand of others, usually done with limited effort.
-So much so, that some movies produced and directed by so-called minorities feel it their duty to destroy any progress made by contributing the same.
+So much so, that some movies produced and directed by (I hate this word) minorities feel it their duty to destroy any progress made by contributing the same.
 Playing along.
 This is what it means to fit in, while everyone present watches on and enjoys the way, we, the manufactured antagonist character in the background have been portrayed.
 Are the scabs and blemishes of these effortless efforts to subjugate us within range to reverse?
 Only time will tell.

 Productions of the early to mid-twentieth century have had what feels like irreversible scarring on the way people of colour are perceived and on our own psyche, which has left a pungent waft of identity crises throughout communities.